ethereum/web3.py/docs/middleware.rst

 There is no strong community consensus on a single Proof-of-Authority (PoA) standard yet.
 Some nodes have successful experiments running, though.
-One is go-ethereum (geth), which uses a prototype PoA for it's development mode and the Goerli test network.
+One is go-ethereum (geth), which uses a prototype PoA for its development mode and the Goerli test network.

 Unfortunately, it does deviate from the yellow paper specification, which constrains the ``extraData`` field in each block to a maximum of 32-bytes.
 Geth's PoA uses more than